jpalardy/routine/call_c/README.md

 concepts:
 - compiling C
 - integrating C
-- static linking?
-- dynamic linking?
+- static and/or dynamic linking